Connect with others who understand.

 Written by Joan Grossman

 Photosensitivity — sensitivity to sun exposure or ultraviolet (UV) light — is common in people with lupus.
-However, infrared light and infrared saunas may benefit some lupus symptoms, though research on this topic is limited.
-If you’re interested in trying an infrared sauna for your lupus symptoms, it’s important to talk to your rheumatologist first.
+However, infrared light and infrared saunas may have benefits for this condition.
+If you’re thinking about trying an infrared sauna to help with lupus symptoms, talk with your rheumatologist first.

-“I’ve noticed that I have less flare-ups when I’m in a warm environment and indirect sun throughout the day.
+“I’ve noticed that I have fewer flare-ups when I’m in a warm environment and indirect sun throughout the day.
 I can’t be in direct sunlight, and I get no sun during the winter.
-I’ve read about infrared saunas to warm up the body (I’m always cold).
+I’m always cold, and I’ve read about infrared saunas to warm up the body.
 Has anyone else tried it?” asked one MyLupusTeam member.

-Lupus is an autoimmune disease that can affect many parts of the body due to the immune system attacking healthy tissue.
+Lupus is an autoimmune disease that can affect many parts of the body.
+In lupus, the immune system attacks healthy tissue.
 Many people with lupus struggle with disease symptoms that can be hard to control.
-Some people may find that infrared saunas — as a complementary therapy alongside standard medical care — may help relieve joint pain or other symptoms of lupus, but spending time in a sauna may not be appropriate for everyone.
+Some have said that using infrared saunas as a complementary therapy with standard medical treatment helps relieve joint pain or other lupus symptoms.
+However, spending time in a sauna may not be safe or beneficial for everyone.

 Traditional Saunas vs. Infrared Saunas: What’s the Difference?

-A typical sauna is a heated room — usually between 150 and 195 degrees Fahrenheit, though it could be cooler or hotter.
+A typical sauna is a heated room, usually between 150 and 195 degrees Fahrenheit, though it could be cooler or hotter.
 Saunas can be heated with steam or with dry heat.
-These types of saunas cause a rise in skin temperature and core body temperature, as well as elevated heart rate and increased sweating.
+These types of saunas cause a rise in skin temperature and core body temperature.
+They also raise the heart rate and cause sweating.

-But for some people with lupus, a traditional sauna may be problematic due to heat intolerance and skin sensitivity that can come with the condition.
+For some people with lupus, a regular sauna can cause problems.
+Sensitivity to heat or light can make it uncomfortable and may even make lupus symptoms worse.
 Spending time in a sauna can also affect blood pressure.
-Some people experience an increase and others a decrease while in the sauna.
+Some people experience an increase, and others a decrease, while in the sauna.

 Infrared Saunas

 An infrared sauna works differently from a traditional sauna.
-Rather than heating the body from the outside, an infrared sauna uses lamps that emit infrared light, which penetrates the skin and heats the body from the inside.
-Infrared saunas are usually about 110 F to 135 F — significantly cooler than regular saunas.
+Rather than heating the body from the outside, an infrared sauna uses lamps that emit infrared light.
+This penetrates the skin and heats the body from the inside.
+Infrared saunas are usually about 110 to 135 degrees Fahrenheit, which is significantly cooler than regular saunas.
 They may be more comfortable for people with lupus who experience heat sensitivity or have particularly sensitive skin.

 • Better heart health